thomaschampagne/elevate/README.md

 You must run **npm** cli command via [nodejs.org](https://nodejs.org) to fetch JS dependencies.

 ### 2.2/ Install Gulp task runner and TypeScript via node package manager
-Skip this step if you already have global **gulp-cli** on your computer.
 ```
 npm install --global gulp-cli typescript
 ```